Skip to main content

 Sometimes, feeding a little bit less or encouraging them to play with toys to get their food can be a rewarding way for your cat to stay active and still eat their recommended amounts of food.

-Veterinary clinics provide a wide range of foods to cater for both standard and specialist diets.
 It is so important to ensure animals are fed age, stage and breed-appropriate food, and in the right quantities, to keep them healthy.
-Speak to our friendly teams in the clinic for more advice on which food is right for your pet, or better yet, book them in for a health check!
+Speak to our friendly teams in our clinics for more advice on which food is right for your pet, or better yet, book them in for a health check!